batitous/LittleArduinoRobot/README.md

 ## Structure

-* `Adafruit_Motor_Shield` contains a patched version for the Arduino Leonardo / Yun of the Adafruit Motor Shield code.
+* `Adafruit_Motor_Shield` contains a patched version for the Arduino Leonardo / Yun with Adafruit Motor Shield v1.
+* `Adafruit_Motor_Shield_V2` must be used for Adafruit Motor Shield v2.
 * `Datasheets` stores the hardware files of the robots.
 * `BridgeTest`, `InfraredSensorTest` and `StepperMotorTest` contains basic examples for stepper motors, for infrared sensor and wifi communication.